flipperdevices/flipper-tilda-webserver/README.md

 ## This application does
 1. Handles Tilda's site export webhook via [Tilda's API](https://help.tilda.cc/api)
 2. Exports all site files to specified directory
+3. Exports sitemap.xml and robots.txt
-3. Serves this files via Nginx
+4. Serves this files via Nginx

 ## How to use
 1. Generate API credentials (Tilda's Dashboard->Site Settings->API Integration->Generate new API keys)